When you buy through our links, we may earn a commission. Learn more.

 I like the features that make this bike seem “smart”, although I didn’t use them all on every ride.

-Unlocking the bike with my fingerprint, using the bike speaker as a bluetooth speaker, and using a voice assistant to control lights and other features can be useful to some.
+Extra features like being able to unlock the bike with my fingerprint, using the bike speaker as a bluetooth speaker, and using a voice assistant to control things are cool, but not necessary to enjoy this e-bike.

-But the voice assistant didn’t work very good while I was riding, it had trouble understanding me unless I was standing still.
+The voice assistant didn’t work very well while I was riding.
+It had trouble understanding me unless I was standing still.
 Most likely because of wind noise.

-Using the speaker as a Bluetooth speaker works great for directions if you’re using Google or Apple maps, but it’s not useful for music.
-Possibly podcasts.
+Using the speaker as a Bluetooth speaker works great for directions if you’re using Google or Apple maps, but it’s not great for music.

 The screen